azm-tarique/University-segregation-into-Private-and-Public-By-KMeans-Clustering/README.md

 1. Perform Exploratory data analysis(EDA) using scatterplot.
 2. Created stacked histogram visualization.
 3. Created a KMeans cluster model for clustering
-4. Generate confution Matrix and classifications report for the KMeans clustering model
+4. Generate confusion Matrix and classifications report for the KMeans clustering model